aaronanderson/quarkus-oidc/README.md

 Note that cookies are required for browser based authentication because by default browsers will automically include same domain cookies in all requests.

 Finally this extensions extends the SmallRye JWT Quarkus extension so bearer JWT token authentication will still work if a token is present.

+This extension sets the SmallRye JWT publicKeyLocation setting and SmallRye JWT dynamically downloads signing keys at runtime.
+SmallRye JWT should gracefully handle JWT key rotation.

+The following settings control session management:

+* quarkus.oidc.session-enabled - defaults to true - use traditional Jakarta EE HTTP sessions tracked with the JSESSIONID cookie.
+If set to false the access_token JWT cookie will be set instead.

+* quarkus.oidc.sync-session-expiration - defaults to false - sync the Jakarta EE HTTP session with JWT expiration time.
+If the cached JWT token expires the session will cleared and reauthentication required.

+* quarkus.oidc.default-session-timeout - 30 minutes - Jakarta EE HTTP session maximum idle time.

 ## Configuration